“How can I help you, hon?”

 WHY TERMS OF ENDEARMENT HAVE NO PLACE IN CUSTOMER SERVICE

-Terms of endearment should always be reserved for significant others, children, parents, friends, and others with whom we have a meaningful relationship—not a stranger on the phone or behind a counter.
+Terms of endearment should always be reserved for significant others, children, parents, friends, and others with whom we have a meaningful relationship, not a stranger on the phone or behind a counter.
 With that being said, we understand that many customer service representatives think using these types of terms will help form a connection between themselves and the customer.

-In all reality, using these terms to anyone you are not well-acquainted with can come across as sexist, ageist, or downright offensive.
-Not to mention the different ways it could be taken cross-culturally!
+In all reality, using these terms to anyone you are not well-acquainted with can come across as sexist, ageist, or downright offensive, not to mention the different ways it could be taken cross-culturally!
 In cultures where respect and honor for elders are strictly upheld, referring to an older customer as “sweetie” would be extremely insulting.

 DOES EVERYONE FEEL THIS WAY?

-The thing is—you’ll never know right off the bat how a customer feels about terms of endearment.
+The thing is, you’ll never know right off the bat how a customer feels about terms of endearment.
 While there may still be people out there who find these sentiments reassuring and pleasant, there will still be a large majority who find it demeaning and unprofessional.

-As a customer service representative, you don’t need to be using any language that makes others feel uncomfortable—especially when most service communications are set up to be fleeting and impersonal.
+As a customer service representative, you don’t need to be using any language that makes others feel uncomfortable, especially when most service communications are set up to be fleeting and impersonal.
 Practice self-awareness!

-While you may be coming from a place of good intention when you use a term like “hon,” you simply never know a person’s past with this type of endearing language.
+While you may be coming from a place of good intentions when you use a term like “hon”, you simply never know a person’s past with this type of endearing language.
 A regular at a diner might be okay with their waitress calling them “hon” after years of patronage and camaraderie.
 But it’s a different situation to have a customer service representative you have no relationship with call you a pet name.

 SO… WHAT SHOULD WE DO?